Persons with dementia start needing constant care. Families often need trained attendants to handle full-time care.

 - Make sure the attendants know they are recognized by friends and neighbors of the family.
 Make sure they know that their contact information is available to many persons.
 That way, they know they can be located if they are suspected of robbery.

 You can make the house less tempting in multiple ways.
 Do not let the attendant see you with large amounts of money.
 When asked for money, say you need to go to the bank.
 Do not pull out a bundle of notes from your wallet.
 Keep jewelry to a minimum.
-Do not take it off and leave in lying around.
+Do not take it off and leave it lying around.
 Remove objects that look like silver or gold.
 Look around your home and reduce or remove objects that could tempt an attendant.

 Use several ways to tell the attendants that their picture and contact information (including village name) is available to many persons.
 Some cities have a compulsory police verification procedure.
 Some apartment complexes also have such procedures.
 You can also take a group photo with the attendant and let them know that you have shared this with friends.
 Keep a photocopy of the attendant’s identity papers, like driving license, ration card, or voter-id card.
 Note down the mobile numbers of all relatives of the attendant.
 Some families even install security cameras.
 Some cities have special neighbourhod watch schemes, and also schemes for enrolling seniors.
 Use such methods to make sure the attendants know they are easy to identify and find.

 Attendants are doing a job.
-They cab switch jobs or drop out whenever they want.
+They can switch jobs or drop out whenever they want.
 Some attendants are sincere and dependable, but others need not be.
 The family remains responsible for the care.
 You have to make sure the care happens properly.

 Supervise the attendants.
 Attendants make mistakes because of ignorance.
 They get tired, careless, or stressed.
 They may not tell you about a problem if they think they will be blamed.
-For example, they may delay telling you about a bedsore the patient has developed.
+For example, they may delay telling you about a bedsore the person has developed.
 They may hide their mistakes.
 They may not realize that a problem is serious enough to call a doctor.

 Clearly tell the attendants what they have to do.
 Also, be clear about what tasks they cannot do, and how those will be done.
 Decide how you will check the care work.
 Make a list you can use to supervise.
 For this, talk to your doctors and discuss with the family.
 Talk to friends who have handled similar caregiving.